 - How was your performance on this test?

 - Did the officer comment on your performance on this test?

 You can find more information concerning the one leg stand test or other field sobriety tests on my website.
-Next week’s post will deal with other types of field sobriety tests that have not yet been validated.
+Contact me for help defending against a DUI allegation in Connecticut.